Water Softeners Buying Guide

 There are several types of water softener available depending on your budget, house size and desired level of performance.

 A single-tank water softener has one tank containing resin beads to treat the hard water.
 It has a metering system to measure the amount of water used, and once the resin tank has reached capacity, it needs to regenerate.
 During the regeneration process, the water softener goes into bypass.
 No soft water is available during this time.
-A single-tank water softener is a good, cost effective solution to treating hard water in the home.

 A twin-tank water softener has two tanks instead of one.
 A metering system measures the amount of hard water passing through a tank.
 When the first tank has reached capacity and needs regenerating, it immediately switches to the second tank and continues delivering soft water.
 The first tank is regenerated and when completed, remains on standby until needed.
 The best twin-tank water softeners also use soft water during the regeneration cycle which is more effective and prolongs the lifetime of the appliance.